Fulgan/VoidWalker/TextBlade.md

 - In `KingsVale.json`, add a `Name`, `Description`, and `"LocationType": "Town"` attributes.

 Run the game again.
 You should get a print statement indicating you're in King's Vale.

+## Adding Code to the Location

+- Add the attribute `LocationClass` to your `.json` file, and specify the class name, e.g. `ThroneRoom`
+- Create a matching `ThroneRoom.cs` file anywhere in your project (outside of `Content` of course)
+- Add the `[LocationCode]` attribute to it
+- Add whatever custom code you like to the constructor

+Note that TextBlade manages and serializes/deserializes global game-wide switches; access them via the `TextBlade.Core.Game.GameSwitches.Switches` class.